kylecreate/100DaysOfCode/r2-log.md

   ### Today's Progress:
   * Continued working on the Frontend Developer Career Path on Scrimba (10% complete)
-    * Continued working on the Birthday GIFt site on Scrimba
+    * Continued and completed working on the Birthday GIFt site on Scrimba
     * Started working on the Solo Project: Hometown Homepage.

   ### Link to work: